nuitrcs/rnaseq_workshop/README.md

 ___
-## Set up environment on the Genomic Compute Cluster on Quest
+## Set up your environment on the Genomic Compute Cluster on Quest

 If you would like to perform RNA-seq on Quest, you need to first do the followings: